Xkaiwen/KarrrenX/README.md

 # KarrrenX
-Hello World!👩🏻‍💻
+Hello World!
+This is Karen!👩🏻‍💻

-I am Karen, a computer science major college student, still practicing programming skills:)
+I am a computer science major college student, still practicing programming skills:)💪🏼 Major use Java, good at Oracle, Python, C, and a bit of HTML.

-Keep Going Karen!
-You can do it!💪🏼
+I love Math and learning more about computer science, I am currently learning Photoshop, Cinema 4D and other useful softwares.